 I found Milk thistle after one of my dogs had his teeth cleaned.
 Toy dogs are notorious for having bad teeth and the small mouths and small jaws make it almost impossible to clean them adequately at home.
 So they have regular visits to keep their teeth and gums healthy.

-By the 3rd day after the dental visit, he was normal and was none the worst for the experience.
-Now I use it for my animals and myself on a regular basis when the liver may be compromised.
+By the 3rd day after the dental anesthesia, he was normal and was none the worst for the experience.
+Now I use milk thistle for my animals and myself on a regular basis when the liver may be compromised.